SSWConsulting/SSW.Website/README.md

-# SSW.Website v3
+# SSW.Website

 ![SSW Banner](https://user-images.githubusercontent.com/17246482/213943898-d3d7268c-0636-4469-ad47-4052302cf567.png)

-This repository is a v3 of the SSW.Website.
+This repository is a v3 of the zzSSW.Website.
 This website uses NextJS with TinaCMS.

 ## See the important Documents